johnrearden/clarity/planning-resources/Plan-and-Kanban.md

    - Submit Button

 8. Footer
-   - Quick links to main sections
+   - Quick links to main sections (not required as nav is fixed)
    - Copyright information
    - Privacy policy link